-You want your manufacturing operation to be as efficient as it can be, right?
+If your material handling is’t efficient then it can cost you.
 The goal of the manufacturing industry is to create products efficiently.
-Many of the innovations that have gone into modern manufacturing came about as way to make products quicker.
+Many of the innovations that have gone into modern manufacturing came about as a way to make products quicker.

 One of the most important steps in creating a lean manufacturing environment is reducing material handling.